© | AMR | 2023

 Senior Research Fellow

-Aislinn is a senior research fellow in infectious disease epidemiology in the antimicrobial resistance team in CNPI and has been a part of the group for the past 5 years.
-Most of her work focuses on the antibiotic treatment and outcomes of neonatal sepsis and paediatric bloodstream infec8ons and optimising empiric prescribing guidelines.
+Aislinn is a Senior Research Fellow in infectious disease epidemiology in the antimicrobial resistance team in CNPI and has been a part of the group for the past 5 years.
+Most of her work focuses on the antibiotic treatment and outcomes of neonatal sepsis and paediatric bloodstream infections and optimising empiric prescribing guidelines.
 Aislinn also works on projects looking at national and primary care antibiotic use data to inform policies and guidelines.

-Aislinn received her MSc in Control of Infectious Diseases from the London School of Hygiene & Tropical Medicine and her BSc in Biology and Public Health from TuZs University in Boston, USA.
+Aislinn received her MSc in Control of Infectious Diseases from the London School of Hygiene & Tropical Medicine and her BSc in Biology and Public Health from Tufts University in Boston, USA.

 Julia Bielicki is a pediatrician and a researcher at St George’s University of London and the University Children’s Hospital Basel and holds a Masters of Public Health and PhD from the London School of Hygiene and Tropical Medicine.
 Julia was part of the core team of the Antibiotic Resistance and Prescribing in European Children project, one of the largest international collaborations on antibiotic use and antimicrobial resistance in children to date.
 Her current research focuses on observational and interventional studies that aim to improve childhood antibiotic use in the light of an increasing burden of antimicrobial resistance and the need to conserve antibiotics for future generations.
 She is involved in several strategic randomized trials investigating optimal antibiotic use in children suffering from pneumonia and in neonates with sepsis.
 Julia is also leading the NeoIPC programme aiming to identify and implement best infection prevention and control practices in neonatal units.